TanayDesai/naivefield/README.md

 # Generative-Art-with-Voice-Command
-Naive Field is a generative flow field using P5.js and can be used with use commands to change the direction.
+Naive Field is a generative flow field and can be used with voice commands to change the flow direction and witness some cool living art ✨

+# Words
+Tanay,Love,okay,tesla,yay,lol,you and fuck can be used for the magic to happen.

 # Dependencies
 * Javascript